rvermeiren/theme_WeCitizens/README.md

+## Requirements

-The folder Scratchpad is necessary for the proper functioning of this theme.
+The folder Scratchpad (https://wordpress.com/themes/scratchpad/) is necessary for the proper functioning of this theme.

 ## 404.php